gnss-sdr/geniuss-place/_sp-blocks/02-signal-source.md

 [LabSat](https://www.labsat.co.uk/index.php/en/) is an affordable, portable, and versatile multi-constellation Global Navigation Satellite Simulator.

-LabSat 3 devices record and replay real world raw sample data, allowing realistic and repeatable testing to be carried out under controlled conditions.
+LabSat 3 devices record and replay real-world raw sample data, allowing realistic and repeatable testing to be carried out under controlled conditions.
 This block reads files stored by LabSat 2 or LabSat 3 devices, and delivers a stream of samples of type <abbr id="data-type" title="Complex samples with real and imaginary parts of type 32-bit floating point.
 C++ name: std::complex<float>">`gr_complex`</abbr>.
 Only single-frequency reading is implemented.

-LabSat 3 splits data in 2 GB files.
-This file source automatically increments the file name when the signal is split in several files: it adds "_0000.LS3" to this base path and filename.
-Thus, next file will be "_0001.LS3" and so on.
+LabSat 3 splits data into 2 GB files.
+This file source automatically increments the file name when the signal is split into several files: it adds "_0000.LS3" to this base path and filename.
+Thus, the next file will be "_0001.LS3" and so on.

 The block can work as well with files generated by [SatGen](https://www.labsat.co.uk/index.php/en/products/satgen-simulator-software), the associated software that allows users to create GNSS RF I&Q or IF data files from predefined and user-defined scenarios.